Chess Tournament FAQ

 How does a chess tournament work?

 The players are divided into groups called "Sections" based on grade and skill level, and play only against other children in their section.
 Each game a player wins is worth one point, and a draw (tie) is worth half a point.
-Chess tournaments are typically 3-5 rounds, and non-elimination, so all players play ever round, regardless of their results.
+Chess tournaments are typically 3-5 rounds, and non-elimination, so all players play every round, regardless of their results.
 At the end of the tournament the top players in each section and the top schools win trophies.
 When there are ties, we use a 4-level tiebreak system.
 The day before each tournament we send out an email to the registrants with information and details on that specific tournament.